pykale/transparentML/_sources/04-cross-val-bootstrap/overview.md

 System logic
 - Condition to produce certain output:
 ```

-Watch the following video to get an overview of the chapter:

 <!-- - What input to produce certain output:
 - How to produce certain output: -->